D128405/framing_gaza/README.md

-# Political Environments and Event Dynamics: A Multi-National Computational Study of Gaza War Framing
+# Frame Stability and Political Environments in Cross-National Coverage of the Gaza War

 This repository contains the code accompanying the article: